 Besides Manic Monday, Prince also submitted Jealous Girl, which was rejected.

-The Bangles' version of Manic Monday was mostly re-recorded (information on recording dates and location are needed), but it features some of Prince's original backing tracks (Brenda Bennett's background vocals can still be heard on the released version).
+The Bangles' version of Manic Monday was mostly re-recorded (information on recording dates are needed) at The Sound Factory, but it features some of Prince’s original backing tracks (Brenda Bennett’s background vocals can still be heard on the released version).